Looking forward, giving back

 Participation is open to all young professionals who live, work, or spend time in Park County.
 Our goal is to give young professionals within the community a chance to connect, grow, and be involved in Park County.

-Kerrie Spinney is NextGen Park County’s July Featured Member.
-She recently sat down with current President Wade McMillin for a brief question-and-answer session.
+Mindy Megerth is NextGen Park County’s first 2021 Featured Member.
+She recently sat down with current Vice President Wade McMillin for a brief question-and-answer session.

 The NextGen Park County membership is comprised of young adults of various professions, and the organization benefits from its membership’s diverse skill sets and strong work ethics.

-Kayl currently serves as Secretary of NextGen Park County and has been involved with the organization since 2015.
+Kayl has been involved with the organization since 2015.
 Originally from Texas, he moved to Cody five years ago with his wife, Tia.
 Kayl studied business management at New Mexico State University.
 Most of Kayl’s interests involve Texas Tech University sports in some capacity.

-Highlights from NextGen Park County’s events and volunteer work in 2019.
+Highlights from NextGen Park County’s events and volunteer work in 2019 and beyond.

 Highlights from NextGen Park County’s events and volunteer work in 2018.